animatedb/solar/HeatPump.md

 The fireplace cleanout inside the house looks like the following.
 <br/>
 <img src="HeatPumpImages/HP_InsideVent1.jpg" height="300">
+The hole rectangular hole size is about 5 inches by 8 inches.
+This is the size of a brick plus the mortar.
+I removed some mortar with a hammer and chizel just to clean up the hole.
 <img src="HeatPumpImages/HP_InsideVent2.jpg" height="300">
+It is kind of hard to see in this picture, but below there is a cavity to catch the coals before it can be unfilled from the outside.
+I didn't bother filling it, so I am not sure what it does to the air flow.
 <img src="HeatPumpImages/HP_InsideVent3.jpg" height="300">

 <h3>Outside</h3>